Surabhi123456789/Notes-/notes.md

 500 Internal Server Error

+* What is SSL/TLS?

+🔸 SSL: Secure Sockets Layer

+🔸 TLS: Transport Layer Security (newer, more secure version of SSL)

+SSL/TLS is a protocol that encrypts data between your browser (client) and a web server, so that no one (like hackers) can read or modify it.

 * HTTPS (HyperText Transfer Protocol Secure)
 ----------------------------------------------------------
 Same as HTTP but secure — it uses SSL/TLS encryption to protect data